This article may contain compensated links. Please read disclaimer for more info.

 The island of Corsica is more than pretty beaches: a single chain of mountains makes up two-thirds of the island, with extraordinary landscapes of cliffs, mountains, gorges, and towering pinnacles.

-Its rugged landscapes, beautiful beaches, picturesque villages, and walking trails make this island an ideal destination for everybody.
+Its rugged landscapes, beautiful beaches, picturesque villages, and walking trails make this French island an ideal destination for everybody.

 The Island of Beauty has only one department and the capital is Ajaccio.
 Whether you prefer a relaxing holiday or a stay full of outdoor activities, Corsica is a great place to be.